Bhanubhakta Acharya: Literary career

 He wrote two masterpieces in his life among which, one is the Bhanubhaktey Ramayan and the other is a letter he wrote in verse form to the Prime Minister while he was in prison.
 He was made a scapegoat and sent to prison due to some misunderstanding in signing the papers.
 In prison, his health deteriorated and he was given false hopes of being set free but his case was not even heard.
 So, he wrote a petition to the Prime Minister requesting his freedom, which later became one of his great works.
-He not only won his freedom with his poem but was also given a bag of money (He wrote in the same language the then prime minister want to force the public to use).
+He not only won his freedom with his poem but was also given a bag of money, for he wrote in the same language the then prime minister wanted to force the public to use.
 When he died in 1868, he did not know he would one day be one of the most revered poets of Nepal.
 His creation, however, was not published and he died without receiving credit for his contribution.

 His works were published by Motiram Bhatta in 1887 after he found the manuscript and took it to Benaras, India for printing.
 One of Acharya's works is well known for its colorful, glowing praise of Kathmandu valley and its inhabitants.
 Although he is one of the most celebrated and revered poets of Nepal, his works are not as famous as other poets in the history of Nepali literature.
 Ramayana, which Acharya originally translated into Nepali, was also translated into English more than a century later; it is considered the first translation in English that is published in Nepal.